 What is Floxing?

 “Floxing” is a colloquial term that was coined to describe adverse events that can occur during or after taking an antibiotic from the Fluoroquinolone (FQ) class of pharmaceuticals.
-Floxing is also commonly referred to as Fluoroquinolone Toxicity or FQ Toxicity in it’s acute sense, and FQAD for those affected with chronic, long-lasting disability.
+Floxing is also commonly referred to as Fluoroquinolone Toxicity, FQ Toxicity, or FQTS in it’s acute sense, and FQAD for those affected with chronic, long-lasting disability.
 The antibiotics, which include drugs with the well known brand names such as Avelox, Cipro, Floxin and Levaquin, are capable of setting into motion an idiopathic syndrome that causes numerous symptoms that can literally number into the several hundred.
 These symptoms are categorized as adverse events.
 They are not caused by anaphylaxis or allergic reactions, or your basic class of understood side effects that go away when the drug is stopped.

 Adverse events are unintended pharmacologic effects that occur when a medication is administered as prescribed, while a side effect is a secondary unwanted effect that occurs due to drug therapy.

 It is a common misconception that adverse events and side effects are the same thing.
 Even some doctors confuse the difference between the two.

 Fluoroquinolone Toxicity in susceptible individuals, and it is not known who is susceptible until after the fact, can cause a long term, sometimes permanent, sometimes progressive, multi-system syndrome that can be severely disabling.

 This syndrome usually encompasses two or more of the following broad physiological systems: